mondoohq/installer/examples/mondoo-deploy-ansible/README.md

 # Ansible Playbook Example

-This playbook allows you to install the Mondoo agent via Ansible.
+This playbook allows you to install the Mondoo Client via Ansible.

 1. Adapt the ansible hosts inventory.
 Add your host to the group.

 ```
-[mondoo-agents]
+[mondoo-clients]
 54.172.7.243  ansible_user=ec2-user
 ```